In Search of Robbers Roost

 I found Hanksville intriguing.
 With a population just shy of 300, it boasted an eclectic charm with a gas station set inside of a huge natural rock wall and a classic retro diner next door.

 Inside the gas station I browsed through books about sage moon rituals and crystal healing, while Mike asked the woman running the cash register for directions.
-Strangely, she didn’t know what we were talking about, but we did find that it is not to be confused with the Robber’s Roost Ranch or Robbers Roost Spring, which are also in the vicinity.
+Strangely, she didn’t know what we were talking about, but we did find that it is not to be confused with the Robber’s Roost Ranch or Robbers Roost Spring, which are also in the area.

 We got back in the Jeep and decided to check the coordinates on our GPS, only to find that it was not working.
 Luckily, two women at the four-wheeler rental shop down the road seemed to know what we meant.
 The directions they gave us were, again, vague.
-It was almost as if Robbers Roost wasn’t meant to be found.
+It was almost as if Robbers Roost Utah wasn’t meant to be found.
 But always up for an adventure, we remained confident we could locate the hideout.

 We backtracked about 16 miles north from Hanksville, keeping an eye out for a sign leading to a ranger station just before the Goblin Valley State Park turnoff.
 It appeared on the right in just the spot the women at the rental shop told us it would.
 The dirt road ahead trailed off to the horizon line and we followed in search of Butch Cassidy’s Robbers Roost.

 An Unlikely Outlaw

 The dirt road got bumpy quickly.
-Our only company was the occasional antelope and meandering groups of grazing cattle.
+Our only company was some area wildlife – the occasional antelope and meandering groups of grazing cattle.
 Otherwise it was just us and the gaping landscape.